Perception-ui/phase_1/README.md

 5. The studio should aim to increase its movie production output.
 More movies can lead to higher overall gross sales, provided they align with popular genres and maintain a focus on profitability.

-The link to presentation of findings. https://docs.google.com/presentation/d/1-STVA_1KYjX_UMhoOe1hw6DfreCVZAArZXS-kufmtbg/edit?usp=sharing
+The link to the presentation of findings: [Google Slides](https://docs.google.com/presentation/d/1-STVA_1KYjX_UMhoOe1hw6DfreCVZAArZXS-kufmtbg/edit?usp=sharing)